Waterways to Waterways Edition

-As part of the lead up to the 50th anniversary of the Cuyahoga River catching fire on June 22, 1969, the Cleveland Foundation’s Creative Fusion: Waterways to Waterways Edition will bring together a group of international and local artists to focus on projects that connect the regenerative efforts for the Cuyahoga to global waterways.
+On June 22, 2019, the Cleveland Foundation’s Creative Fusion: Waterways to Waterways Edition brought together a group of international and local artists to focus on projects that connect the regenerative efforts for the Cuyahoga to global waterways.

-Praxis is proud to contribute to this city wide event by creating 3, 60′ banners made entirely of fabric dyed with the Natural Indigo we have grown in our Natural Dye Garden.
-The finished banners will hang from the Detroit Bridge during the 50th anniversary summer celebration.
-Each of our Creative Fusion Fellows have designed a banner and Praxis staff will work with the residents of Cleveland to execute their visions.
-During 9 public workshops across the city of Cleveland, residents will help to create these banners while learning about the process of natural dyeing with Indigo.
+Praxis is proud to contribute to this city wide event by creating three 60′ banners made entirely of fabric dyed with the Natural Indigo we have grown in our Natural Dye Garden.
+The finished banners hung from the Detroit Bridge during the 50th anniversary summer celebration.
+Each of our Creative Fusion Fellows designed a banner and Praxis staff worked with the residents of Cleveland to execute their visions.
+During 10 public workshops across the city of Cleveland, residents dyed the fabric and volunteers sewed them together.

 Indigo is the oldest known natural dye; discovered in India, there is evidence of Indigo in Egyptian tombs.
 This makes Indigo the most permanent and long-lasting natural dye.
 Many cultures have their own uses for Indigo but in the United States you will find the color mostly in denim.
 The history of Indigo in the United States goes back to it origins, including a complex relationship with slavery.
 Indigo came to the US from Africa during slavery and was one of the first plantation cash crops.
 With this project, we wish to educate our diverse neighborhoods about Indigo’s important role in the history of our country.